Sean Waltman: Early appearances (1993–1995)

 As The Lightning Kid, Waltman had his WWF tryout match in Phoenix, Arizona, in April 1993, the day after WrestleMania IX, losing to Louie Spicolli.
 After earning a contract, he made his television debut as "The Kamikaze Kid" on Monday Night Raw on May 3 (taped April 26), losing to Doink the Clown.
 He quickly became "The Cannonball Kid", losing to Mr. Hughes.
 He then became simply "The Kid", scoring an upset pinfall on Razor Ramon on the May 17 episode of Monday Night Raw, thus becoming "The 1–2–3 Kid".
 Razor challenged him to a rematch, wagering $2,500, then $5,000 and finally $10,000 of his own money.
 Kid accepted the challenge, but grabbed the money and ran from the arena during the match.
-Ted DiBiase taunted him over losing to a nobody and losing his $10,000.
+Ted DiBiase taunted Ramon over losing to a nobody and losing his $10,000.
 This angered Kid, and led to a match in which he upset DiBiase as well.
 Razor, who turned face shortly before, took Kid under his wing.

 The 1–2–3 Kid made his pay-per-view debut at SummerSlam on August 30, losing to DiBiase's tag partner Irwin R. Schyster.
 At Survivor Series on November 23, Kid was on Razor's team in a four-on-four elimination match, in which he and Marty Jannetty were the sole survivors.
 This led to them forming a tag team and holding the WWF Tag Team Championship for a week in January 1994 after beating The Quebecers.
 The 1–2–3 Kid competed in the King of the Ring tournament, losing to Owen Hart in the semi-finals on June 19.
 On July 11, he wrestled Bret Hart in an unusually long (for the time) and competitive match for the WWF Championship on Raw, which was ranked by WWE as the third-best match ever aired on Raw.
 He had another brief (one-day) tag title reign on January 22, 1995, with Bob Holly, defeating Bam Bam Bigelow and Tatanka at the Royal Rumble before losing to The Smoking Gunns (Billy and Bart) the next day on Raw.
 At SummerSlam on August 27, he lost to Hakushi.